Using the ReplicatorActivity Activity

 The ChildCompleted event that is raised each time an instance of the child activity finishes.
 ReplicatorChildEventArgs contains the event arguments for this handler.

 The Completed event that is raised after the ReplicatorActivity finishes.

-When a child activity is executed more than once, then a separate instance of the child activity is created for each iteration.
-This allows the instances to execute independently (and potentially in parallel, as in the case of the ConditionedActivityGroup activity).
+When a child activity is executed more than once, a separate instance of the child activity is created for each iteration.
+This enables the instances to execute independently (and potentially in parallel, as in the case of the ConditionedActivityGroup activity).
 As a consequence, the definition of the activity in the activity tree (referred to as the template) is never executed and will always be in the Initialized state.
 Access to the running instances of the template is provided by the composite activity that is the parent of the template.
-For example, in the case of a ReplicatorActivity activity, there may be multiple active instances, so the ReplicatorActivity.DynamicActivities returns a collection of the running instances of the child activity.
+For example, in the case of a ReplicatorActivity activity, there might be multiple active instances, so the ReplicatorActivity.DynamicActivities returns a collection of the running instances of the child activity.

 For more information, see the ReplicatorActivity class of the System.Workflow.Activities namespace in the Windows Workflow Foundation Class Library reference.